Skip to content

 • More Delicious Gluten-Free Cookie Recipes

-Why You’ll Love These Gluten-Free Peanut Butter Cookies
+Why You’ll Love These 4-Ingredient Peanut Butter Cookies

-• This recipe has three simple ingredients: peanut butter, sugar, and an egg!
+• This recipe has four simple ingredients: peanut butter, sugar, an egg, and vanilla extract!
 It’s a quick and easy dessert when you’re short on time.

 • These cookies have satisfying crisp edges, a crunchy outer texture, and a moist inside.
 The flavor is chock full of peanut butter!